Mycology, the study of mushrooms, is an increasingly popular pastime in British Columbia. How does one get started?

 Mushroom people also make use of two online databases where they can post their observations and get comments from experts.
 One is Mushroom Observer.
 The other is iNaturalist, which includes fungi but ranges over all organism groups.
 The iNaturalist app has an AI driven database of millions of pictures that can often recognize species in the field.
 (This feature is available as a standalone app on smartphones and tablets under the name Seek.)
 Several Facebook groups, each with many thousands of members, address the specific interests of BC mushroomers, such as Vancouver Island Mushroom Identification & Info Group, the South Vancouver Island Mycological Society (SVIMS), and the Pacific Northwest Mushroom Identification Forum.

 Many courses on BC fungal identification are offered by individuals and through various institutions.
+For listing, see the Events tab on this site and the listings posted on the UBC Gardens bulletin board.
 An online course at the University of Victoria, Introduction to Mycology, which was developed by mycologists and SVIMS members Shannon Berch and Bryce Kendrick, recently became available.